12 Family Christmas Read Alouds

 This hilarious tale will have your whole family laughing out loud and then boohooing at the end.
 At my house, it wouldn’t be Christmas without the Herdmans!
 We listen to the wonderfully narrated audio version every year.

 Tchaikovsky’s Nutcracker ballet is a popular Christmas tradition for many families, and I wanted my kids to become familiar with the original story by E.T.A.
 Hoffman.
 We found a beautifully illustrated children’s version that my crew has enjoyed for years.
-The printed book includes an audio version that also weaves in Tchaikovsky’s music.
+The printed book includes an audio CD that weaves in Tchaikovsky’s music.
 Every year we listen to the story while admiring the pictures in the book, and then we hang a special Nutcracker ornament on our tree.

 The Vanderbeekers series was new to us this year, and we’re thoroughly enjoying it!
 If it’s new to you, too, you’ll love reading book one during December.
 The first book in the series takes place during the week leading up to Christmas, with a serious family dilemma to solve by Christmas Day.